Lidya Tarhan, Ph.D.

 B.A.
 (2008), Geology and English, Amherst College

-My research interests center upon developing a multidisciplinary understanding of ancient life during key intervals in earth history.
-I am especially intrigued by the interplay between animals and environments (particularly animal-substrate-microbe interactions) and the role of metazoans as ecosystem engineers in both modern and ancient settings.
+My research interests center upon using the sedimentary record to develop a multidisciplinary understanding of ancient life during key intervals in Earth’s history.
+I investigate the interplay between animals and environments and the role of animals as ecosystem engineers—from the micron scale to landscape- and ocean-wide scales—in both ancient and modern settings.
 I am also interested in the processes of fossilization and the role preservational processes play in modifying the stratigraphic records of both ecosystems and environments.
-My research is heavily field- as well as laboratory-based.
+My research combines a traditional sedimentological and paleontological approach with a novel geochemical and experimental toolkit and is heavily field- as well as specimen- and laboratory-based.